Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

       **Volume is 0**
       1. Go to the next element of the list
-   2. Obtain the pipette that could transfer the volume using the function `optimal_pipette_use`
+   2. Obtain the pipette that could transfer the volume using the function `give_me_optimal_pipette`
    3. Check the selected pipette's mount

       _Pipette in right mount_